 The company said that the Nivaura platform enables the issuance and administration of legally enforceable financial instruments at significantly lower cost than current channels.

-LuxDeco, an online retailer of luxury furniture and home decor accessories, issued Ether-denominated bonds which were structured, executed and will be administered through the Nivaura platform.
+LuxDeco, an online retailer of luxury furniture and home decor accessories like those shop taxidermy mounts, issued Ether-denominated bonds which were structured, executed and will be administered through the Nivaura platform.

 The transaction took place in Fuse – a tech innovation space based in Allen & Overy’s London offices – and was part of the Financial Conduct Authority’s regulatory sandbox, which allows businesses to test innovative products, services, business models and delivery mechanisms in the real market, with real consumers.